Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

 Growth Drivers

-Plant based Protein Demand is Driven by Health Concerns and Millennials
+Plant-based Protein Demand is Driven by Health Concerns and Millennials

-Consumers around the world are reducing animal meat, owing to growing awareness of link between high meat consumption and spread of non-communicable diseases (NCDs), as supported continuous scientific evidence over the years.
+Consumers around the world are reducing animal meat, owing to growing awareness of the link between high meat consumption and the spread of non-communicable diseases (NCDs), as supported by continuous scientific evidence over the years.
 This in effect encourages health campaigners, experts, and policymakers to send a clear message about the effects of less meat consumption.
 The trend is expected to continue over the years.
-According to the research published in the British Medical Journal (BMJ) related elevated rates of red meat intake to a 26 per cent enhanced likelihood of developing more than nine NCDs, including obesity, type 2 diabetes, strokes and Alzheimer's.
+According to the research published in the British Medical Journal (BMJ) elevated rates of red meat intake to a 26 percent enhanced likelihood of developing more than nine NCDs, including obesity, type 2 diabetes, strokes, and Alzheimer's.
 Moreover, the World Health Organization (WHO) also listed red and processed meat as carcinogenic.

 Consumers find potential advantages of plant-based foods, on the other side, and equate such items with better health outcomes and higher nutritional value.
 A 2016 study by Oxford University found that a 'healthy' diet (i.e. one that contains less meat) could prevent 5.1 million deaths worldwide by 2050.